Are you a CSA Farmer?

 How does it work?

-A Farm Membership allows farmers to provide their members with 24/7 access to the full Collection of 900 + recipes, tips, and pantry stocking suggestions.
+A Farm Membership allows farmers to provide their members with 24/7 access to the full Collection of 1000+ recipes, tips, and pantry stocking suggestions.
 Weekly ideas and links to seasonally relevant dishes, preserving tips and quick methods help people make the most of each share and put dinner on the table.
+The membership fee is based on season length and number of subscribers.

-Subscribing farms include their farm-specific access code to the Collection in their weekly newsletters and can choose to link to recipes from the Collection that are particularly relevant each week.
+Subscribing farms include their farm-specific access key to the Collection in their weekly newsletters and can choose to link to recipes from the Collection that are particularly relevant each week.

 I love CSA!
 I make the case for it at every turn and I blog about it often to give my Farm Members additional tools to convey the beauty and deliciousness that is truly fresh, seasonal produce.
-If you join as a Farm Member I share more of these tools and promote your farm wherever appropriate.
+If you join as a Farm Member I share more of these tools.

 Are you interested in Joining a CSA?